 In 1954, Jim Williams worked under Dick Lewis and station manager Everett Rudloff, along with announcer Art Finger.

-Jim went on to California and has continued his radio career to this day.
+Jim later went on to California and continued his radio career.

 By the mid 1970's, specialized FM stations were dominating the radio market, and it became apparent to McAllen and others that WJLK needed an overhaul.